team-telnyx/telnyx-dotnet/README.md

 ## Helpful Library Information

+### Run Test Project via Docker CLI

+In order to run the tests you need to have the telnyx-mock running on your local port.
+This mock is used to mimic the Telnyx API in order to ensure responses will be correct.

+Steps to install and run the telynx-mock can be found here: [readme](https://github.com/team-telnyx/telnyx-mock/blob/master/README.md)

+Explicit steps are as follows:

+ * Make sure you have docker installed.
+This can be either windows/mac/linux.
+ * Run the docker pull cmd: `docker pull telnyx/telnyx-mock:latest`
+ * Verify the image is pulled correctly: `docker images`
+ * If you see the image listed, now we can run the image: `docker run telnyx/telnyx-mock`
+ * Keep this powershell or cmdline window open and run the TelynxTests project via test runner or dotnet-cli

 ### Request Options

 All of the service methods accept an optional `RequestOptions` object.
 This is used if you want to pass the secret API key on each method.